lesserfish/Coral/README.md

+# Roadmap

-[X] Implement CPU API (including the BUS Trait, new and Tick) [X] Imeplement the automated tests and fail them all [X] Implement the core CPU methods (setters / getters and fetchers, readbyte, writebyte, and so on) [ ] Implement the CPU instructions.
+[X] Implement CPU API (including the BUS Trait, new and Tick) [X] Imeplement the automated tests and fail them all [X] Implement the core CPU methods (setters / getters and fetchers, readbyte, writebyte, and so on) [X] Implement the CPU instructions.
 Pass all tests
 [ ] Create the INES Loader
 [ ] Create a Memory data type
 [ ] Create a Display data type